ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The case of a syntactically valid multi-valued RFC5322.From field presents a particular challenge.
-Experience has shown that most such messages are abusive and/or unwanted by their recipients, and given this fact, a Mail Receiver may make a negative disposition decision for the message prior to and instead of its being subjected to DMARC processing.
+Experience has shown that most such messages are abusive and/or unwanted by their recipients, and given this fact, a Mail Receiver may make a negative disposition decision for the message prior to and instead of it being subjected to DMARC processing.
 However, in a case where a Mail Receiver requires that the message be subject to DMARC validation, a recommended approach as per [@!RFC7489] is to apply the DMARC mechanism to each domain found in the RFC5322.From